 - Gender Equality Plan (GEP): 'yes/no' tick box question to be filled in by the corresponding HI contact person.
-Only Public bodies, Higher education institutions and Research organisations must answer this question.
-This answer will not affect the evaluation of the project.

-The requirement of having a Gender Equality Plan (with minimum prerequisites26) will not prevent a proposal from being evaluated in the ERC-2022-SYG call and it will not prevent the signature of the grant agreement, thus a GEP will not be obligatory for the duration of the grant either.
-For the other ERC 2022 Calls with submission deadlines in 2022, please consult the ERC Work Programme 2022, as a GEP (or an equivalent strategic document) needs to be put in place by grant signature.

-- Person in charge of the proposal (Principal Investigators): on this page there is a new field on the 'career stage' of the PIs.
+Only Public bodies, Higher education institutions and Research organisations in EU/AC countries must answer this question.
+This answer will not affect the evaluation of the proposal.
+In case the proposal is selected for funding, at the latest by the Grant Agreement signature, the HI must have a Gender Equality Plan or an equivalent strategic document in place for the duration of the project.
+The GEP or equivalent must fulfil the mandatory requirements36 listed in Annex 5 of the Work Programme 2023 and will be necessary before the signature of the grant agreement. - Person in charge of the proposal (Principal Investigators): on this page there is a field on the 'career stage' of the PIs.
 This information will not be provided to the evaluators and it will not be evaluated.
 The field on the career stages refers to the ones defined in Frascati 2015 manual (see below).
 Please choose the appropriate option: